Denied a Credit Card? Here’s What to Do Next

 From this information, the issuer decides whether to approve your credit card application.

-Low credit score: It’s possible you just applied for the wrong type of card.
+It’s possible you just applied for the wrong type of card.
 Top cards with attractive perks generally require excellent credit.
-Every lender sets its own credit score ranges and decides what they’ll consider a “good” or “excellent” score.
-But generally, most would consider a 670 or higher to be good.
-You can qualify for a credit card with lower scores but maybe not a top rewards card.
+Each lender sets credit score ranges and decides what to consider a “good” or “excellent” score.
+Generally, most consider a 670 or higher to be good.
+It’s possible to qualify for a credit card with lower scores, but probably not a top rewards card.

-Recent delinquencies or bankruptcies: When it comes to lenders, few things are as important as a history of paying bills on time.
-A recent bankruptcy makes a new credit card approval difficult.
-There are other options, such as a secured credit card.
+For lenders, few factors are as important as a history of paying bills on time.
+A recent bankruptcy makes a new credit card approval harder.
+In these situations, you might have better luck with a secured credit card.

 Race